-Did you know that successful Facebook fundraisers can net your organization millions in donations?
-Just ask Stop Soldier Suicide, which has raised $2 million+ through Facebook fundraiser campaigns.
+Did you know that successful Facebook fundraising programs and Facebook Challenges can net your organization millions in donations?
+Just ask Stop Soldier Suicide, which has raised $2 million+ through Facebook fundraising.
 Or, St. Jude, who has raised $100 million+ in the same way.

 With statistics like that, it’s hard to understand why there are arguments against Facebook fundraising.
-In fact, some organizations go so far as to ask donors to give directly— not via Facebook— in a specific message on their nonprofit’s Facebook page.
+In fact, some organizations go so far as to ask donors to instead give directly— via their website instead of Facebook— in a specific message on their nonprofit’s Facebook page.

 We believe the main reason that there’s apprehension surrounding Facebook fundraising is related to a lack of understanding in the process.
 Rather than seeing Facebook shares as a way to express genuine support for a cause and highlight issues close to the heart (something that 84% of social media users relate to), it’s seen as a vapid method of hollow engagement.
 That couldn’t be further from the truth!

 We encourage you to look on the bright side of Facebook Challenges— that which draws on the human desire to give in community and can result in millions of dollars in funding that would otherwise go unclaimed.
 However, simply not discouraging Facebook fundraisers isn’t enough to experience the full benefits of the practice.